ripley57/ripley57.github.io/_posts/2020-10-13-post-databases-postgresql.md

 * [dump single database](https://www.postgresqltutorial.com/postgresql-backup-database/):
 `/usr/pgsql-10/bin/pg_dump -U escc -W -F t 'MicroFocus$SEE$Files$MLVSAM' > MLVSAM.tar`
 * [Restore single database dump](https://www.postgresqltutorial.com/postgresql-restore-database/):
 NOTE: The pg_restore command is very confusing!!!
 If you are importing the backup archive into the same database, then you need to use "--dbname=postgres".
-This is because the database name is in the archive you are restoring.
-But, if you want to import the backup archive into a differently-named database, then you use "--dbname==<newdbname>", but you will have to create the database first yourself before you import the archive!.
-So...
+This is because the name of the database being restored is actually in  the archive file.
+But, if you want to import the backup archive into a differently-named database, then you use "--dbname==<newdbname>", but you will have to create the database first yourself!
-  * To import a backup archive into the same database name...
-  The following will work, but only if the database does not exist yet:
-  `/usr/pgsql-10/bin/pg_restore -U escc --dbname=postgres --create MLVSAM.tar`
-  If the database already exists, you will get many "...already exists" errors.
-  To first remove the database, you can use the "--clean" option.
-However, you will see a few scary (but apparently harmless) errors/warnings (see [here](https://dba.stackexchange.com/questions/90258/pg-restore-archiver-db-could-not-execute-query-error-schema-public-alre) for more info).
-For example:
-  `pg_restore: [archiver (db)] Error while PROCESSING TOC:`
-  You can either accept these errors, or drop the database explicitly first:
-  `/usr/pgsql-10/bin/psql -U escc postgres -c 'drop database "MicroFocus$SEE$Files$MLVSAM"'`
-  * To import the backup archive into a differently-named database, you do NOT specify the "postgres" database:
-  `/usr/pgsql-10/bin/pg_restore -U escc --dbname='MicroFocus$SEE$Files$MLVSAM' --clean MLVSAM.tar`
-  But, first you'll need to create the database:
-  `/usr/pgsql-10/bin/psql -U escc postgres -c 'create database "MicroFocus$SEE$Files$MLVSAM"'`
-  But that seems to give some errors
-  To summarise: See my script https://nwb-svn/mf/old/testware/TPCC/TPCC_PAC/linux/scripts/pg_backup.sh
+See my script `pg_backup.sh`
 * [Add a user](https://stackoverflow.com/questions/5189026/how-to-add-a-user-to-postgresql-in-windows)